renebaumann3000/gist_project/README.md

 This has been a valuable learning experience for me.
 It's taught me about the intricacies of template validation and the importance of balancing code quality with practical project constraints.
 As I continue to grow in this field, I'll take this knowledge forward to build more robust and standards-compliant websites.

-The user-related pages for the profile and the posts cannot be read by the validator for security reasons.
+#### Important: The user-related pages for the profile and the posts cannot be read by the validator for security reasons.
+Good for security, bad for validation.
 In future, it would be better to handle it in a similar way to Facebook.
 If an attempt is made to hack a page, there should be a redirect to the login.

 #### Python Linter: